 - 1. Has created an energy efficiency baseline; - 2.
-Has identified a portfolio of energy conservation measures: - 3.
-Can be used in the development of a countywide energy efficiency strategy; and

-4. Can be used to develop other funding opportunities to implement energy conservation measures.
+Has identified a portfolio of energy conservation measures; - 3.
+Can be used in the development of a countywide energy efficiency strategy; and - 4.
+Can be used to develop other funding opportunities to implement energy conservation measures.

 4. What other available options and/or vendors were evaluated?
 If none, include the reasons why.

 The USDOE approved the activities outlined in Cuyahoga County's application for EECBG funds.
-The BOCC determined that \$3.2 million of the County's \$5.7 million should be awarded to the fifty-three communities that did not receive a direct allocation. and not receive a uncer anotation.
+The BOCC determined that \$3.2 million of the County's \$5.7 million should be awarded to the fifty-three communities that did not receive a direct allocation.

 5. What ultimately lead you to this product or service?
 Why was the recommended vendor selected?

 The CPC researched EECBG funded programs and projects nationwide, and found similar programs being conducted around the Country that have elected to use a formula grant process.
 The CPC believes the use of formula grants in Cuyahoga County ensures that energy efficiency measures will be implemented in a majority of the county.

 6. Provide an explanation of unacceptable delays in fulfilling the County's need that would be incurred if award was made through a competitive bid.

 The EECBG funds must be expended by September 38, 2012.
-The CPC with assistance from an energy management consulting put together a streamlined application process and using current energy efficiency , , , , , , , , , , , , , , , , , , , , standards and objectives have assisted fifty-two communities in working toward energy efficiency.
+The CPC with assistance from an energy management consulting put together a streamlined application process and using current energy efficiency standards and objectives have assisted fifty-two communities in working toward energy efficiency.

 7. Describe what future plans, if any, the County can take to permit competition before any subsequent purchases of the required supplies or services.

 This is a onetime federally-funded program through the American Recovery and Resource Act.
+Motion to Approve made by Ed FitzGerald .
+Seconded by Dale Miller.
+Item Approved.

-BC2012- Planning 1.
-Description of Supplies or Services (If contract 12 Commission amendment, please identify contract term and/or scope change).
+BC2012-12 The Planning Commission 1.
+Description of Supplies or Services (If contract amendment, please identify contract term and/or scope change).

 Amend contract CE-1000695-01 on RQ17407 dated August 12, 2010 between the Cuyahoga County Planning Commission and Spectrum Energy Concepts Inc. to increase the amount of the contract by \$27,156.20 to reimburse Spectrum Energy Concepts, Inc. for work provided.

+Explanation:

-Explanation: Approve Cuyahoga County was awarded a \$5.7 million American Disapprove Recovery and Reinvestment grant in September 2009 from Hold , , , the U.S. Department of Energy (DOE).
+Cuyahoga County was awarded a \$5.7 million American Recovery and Reinvestment grant in September 2009 from the U.S. Department of Energy (DOE).

 The Cuyahoga County Planning Commission (CPC) was designated by the Cuyahoga County Department of Development as a sub-grant recipient of \$3.2 million to implement the Municipal Energy Program (MEP) in order to provide energy stimulus funding to the fifty-three (53) Cuyahoga County communities that did not receive direct allocation from the DOE to implement energy efficiency and conservation measures.

 The MEP has been designed to provide the municipalities funding to do audits of their municipally-owned buildings and facilities.
 Once the audits are completed, the municipalities will be allowed to apply for MEP funding for project implementation.